A Closer Look at Overcoming Fears and Anxiety – Part 1

 2. Anxiety and cares have not only led to a delay in conception in women, but they have also limited many believers from conceiving the Word of Faith in their souls: the Word that births the fruits of righteousness at maturity: fruits that are pleasing to the Lord (Matt.
 13:19-21, 2Pet.
 1:5-8, Phil.
 1:11).

-3. One proof that we have successfully taken our eyes off of ourselves, things and men is that like Moses and Jesus, we would be content in seasons when we are unknown and unsung: content with faithfully serving that which is another man’s (Mk.
+3. One proof that we have successfully taken our eyes off of ourselves, things, and men is that, like Moses and Jesus, we would be content in seasons when we are unknown and unsung: content with faithfully serving that which is another man’s (Mk.
 8:29-30, Jn.
 7:4, Lk.
 16:12/17:10).

 5. Fears and anxiety are born when we attempt to carnally respond to a righteous expectation or when we can’t trust in the ability of the Lord to bring to pass what He promised.
-And they would always cost us the peace of our heart (Phil.
+And they would always cost us the peace of our hearts (Phil.
 4:6-7, James.
 1:6-8).

 6. As we see through the veil of peace that this world gives, journeying to inherit the peace of the Kingdom would become our new goal and meditation!
-Our value system would revolve around God’s thoughts, and we would be strengthened to despise this world and it’s god (Jn.
+Our value system would revolve around God’s thoughts, and we would be strengthened to despise this world and its god (Jn.
 14:27, Ps.
 17:15, 1Jn.
 2:15).

 7. The true painting of the gospel of Christ always inspires a hope that would see us journey into the corridor of godliness; into a season where living with contentment becomes natural, and living in anxieties and fears becomes unnatural (Rom.
 1:16-17, 2Pet.
 1:5-7, Isa.
 32:16-18).

-10. One prescription for starving our fears and anxieties is by always employing the enlightenment of Christ or of the Spirit of the Lord, in every decision-making process (Eph.
+8. One prescription for starving our fears and anxieties is by always employing the enlightenment of Christ or of the Spirit of the Lord, in every decision-making process (Eph.
 5:14, Isa.
 17:3, Jn.
 7:24).

 Leave a comment